mathwhiz1212/proxmox-notes/PfSense.md

 Add > Enter VLAN tag.

 Go back to assignments and select the interface that has that VLAN tag under VLAN [Tag number] on [Physical interface name].

+Add the interface with the VLAN, click on the new interface that created.

 Enable interface.